Bloody or tarry stools

 - Black or tarry stools may be due to bleeding in the upper part of the GI (gastrointestinal) tract, such as the esophagus, stomach, or the first part of the small intestine.
 In this case, blood is darker because it gets digested on its way through the GI tract.

-- Red or fresh blood in the stools (rectal bleeding), is a sign of bleeding from the lower GI tract (rectum and anus).
+- Red or fresh blood in the stools (rectal bleeding), most often is a sign of bleeding from the lower GI tract (colon, rectum, or anus).

 Peptic ulcers are the most common cause of acute upper GI bleeding.
 Black and tarry stools may also occur due to: